 Pay more for functionality

-Return on investment wasn’t a big influence on their decision making this time around, but Howard expects the system to pay back within the period of ten years.
+Return on investment wasn’t a big influence on their decision making this time around, but Howard expects the system to pay back within the battery warranty period of ten years.
 “Next time we purchase there will be new technology around and it might pay back a little faster,” he says.

 “If you spend a little extra you jump up to the next level in terms of features and quality,” he says, “and that’s how we got a system that meets our needs.”